Bespoke Synth Reference

 basics

-navigation * space bar + move mouse to pan, or right-click drag in empty space * space bar + mousewheel/trackpad-scroll to zoom, or scroll in empty space * if you get lost, press ~ to bring up the console, type "home", and press enter to reset to the initial position and zoom creating modules * drag items out of the top bar menus OR * hold the first letter of a module and drag them out of the popup menu * to delete a module, lasso select + backspace OR use the triangle menu and choose "delete module" * to duplicate a module, hold alt/option and drag from the title bar patching * drag the circle from the bottom of a module to the target OR click the circle then click the target to patch * drag a cable and press backspace to unpatch * hold shift while grabbing a patch cable circle to split * hold shift while releasing a patch cable on a target to insert * drag a module by the title bar and touch its circle to another module, or the mouse pointer to another module's circle, to quick patch ui controls * click or drag a slider to adjust its value * hold shift to fine-tune * while hovered: -use mousewheel/trackpad-scroll to adjust (shift to fine-tune) -type a value into a slider (such as 1.5) and press enter -type an expression into a slider (such as 1/16 or +=10) and press enter -press up or down to increase the value by 1 (hold shift for .01) -press [ or ] to halve or double the value -press \ to reset to the initial value * hold alt/option and drag to adjust slew amount (smoothing) * right click a slider to add an LFO -click and drag a green modulated slider vertically to adjust the modulation min, and horizontally to adjust the modulation max * hold ctrl/command and click the lower or upper half of a slider to adjust that slider's minimum or maximum value, to give it increased or reduced range (warning! increasing range can lead to unpredictable behavior in some cases) saving * "write audio" button: write the last 30 minutes of audio to the /data/recordings folder, perfect for making sure you don't miss any cool moments * "save state" button: save the current layout to a file. shortcut: ctrl-s * "load state" button: load previously saved layouts. shortcut: ctrl-l key commands * ctrl/command-'s': save * ctrl/command-'l': load * shift-'p': pause audio processing. this will stop all audio output. press shift-'p' again to resume * F2: toggle displaying all ADSR controls as sliders
+Navigation * space bar + move mouse to pan, or right-click drag in empty space * space bar + mousewheel/trackpad-scroll to zoom, or scroll in empty space * if you get lost, press ~ to bring up the console, type "home", and press enter to reset to the initial position and zoom * if you have enabled the minimap in the settings, you can click on the minimap to directly go to a location -at the bottom of the minimap you can click on 9 bookmark buttons -hold shift while clicking will store your current location into that bookmark button -use shift+[num] to go to the specified bookmark Creating Modules * drag items out of the top bar menus OR * right-click and select from the popup menu OR * right-click and start typing the name of the module you want, then drag it out of the popup menu OR * hold the first letter of a module and drag them out of the popup menu OR * drag a cable into space and spawn a connecting module from the popup * to delete a module, lasso select + backspace OR use the triangle menu and choose "delete module" * to duplicate a module, hold alt/option and drag from the title bar Patching * drag the circle from the bottom of a module to the target OR click the circle then click the target to patch * drag a cable and press backspace to unpatch * hold shift while grabbing a patch cable circle to split * hold shift while releasing a patch cable on a target to insert * while holding shift, drag a module by the title bar and touch its circle to another module, or the mouse pointer to another module's circle, to quick patch UI Controls * click or drag a slider to adjust its value * hold shift to fine-tune * while hovered: -use mousewheel/trackpad-scroll to adjust (shift to fine-tune) -type a value into a slider (such as 1.5) and press enter -type an expression into a slider (such as 1/16 or +=10) and press enter -press up or down to increase the value by 1 (hold shift for .01) -press [ or ] to halve or double the value -press \ to reset to the initial value * hold alt/option and drag to adjust slew amount (smoothing) * right click a slider to add an LFO -click and drag a green modulated slider vertically to adjust the modulation min, and horizontally to adjust the modulation max * hold ctrl/command and click the lower or upper half of a slider to adjust that slider's minimum or maximum value, to give it increased or reduced range (warning! increasing range can lead to unpredictable behavior in some cases) * press tab to cycle through controls on a module * press ctrl/command+arrows to navigate around controls on a module Saving * "write audio" button: write the last 30 minutes of audio to the /data/recordings folder, perfect for making sure you don't miss any cool moments * "save state" button: save the current layout to a file. shortcut: ctrl-s * "load state" button: load previously saved layouts. shortcut: ctrl-l Key Commands * ctrl/command-'s': save * ctrl/command-'l': load * shift-'p': pause audio processing. this will stop all audio output. press shift-'p' again to resume * F2: toggle displaying all ADSR controls as sliders * F3: pins or unpin a module so that it stays where it is regardless of the viewports position. only works when not group selecting modules.

 instruments